 Northern shrimp (Pandalus borealis)

-The geographical distribution of the stock in 2009–2015 was more easterly compared to that of the previous years (Figure 22.214.171.124).
-Therefore, catch levels from some of the more traditional western fishing grounds have declined.
+Geographical distribution of the stock in 2009–2015 was more easterly compared to previous years (fig. 184.108.40.206).
+As results, catch levels from some of the more traditional western fishing grounds have declined.
 Recent reports indicate lower catch rates than would be expected given the overall good stock condition.
-This may be related to operation costs for a relatively small fleet to move from more traditional fishing grounds, and to find new grounds with commercially viable shrimp concentrations.
+This may be related to operation costs for a relatively small fleet to move away from more traditional fishing grounds, and to find new grounds with commercially viable shrimp concentrations.

 Red king crab (Paralithodes camtschaticus)

 Red king crab is managed separately in the NEZ and REZ.

 The commercial fishery for red king crab in the Russian Economic Zone of the Barents Sea has been carried out since 2004.
 Russian Fisheries Regulations stipulate that males with carapace width greater than or equal to 150 mm can only be caught using traps.